 The Buyers and Tenants of Residential Real Estate are one or more individuals and families, with the majority of single family homes being purchased or leased by new or established families.

 To purchase a residential property, most Buyers will work with a Lender through a Mortgage Loan Originator (MLO) to obtain residential purchase loan.
 Once the purchase is complete, the lender places a Lien on the property, commonly known as a Mortgage.
 This is how the loan is securitized.
 The two biggest challenge most Buyers face in qualifying for a loan is Debt-to-Income Ratio (DTI), which cannot be more than 43% of their total income, and the down-payment.
 There are many down-payment assistance programs available to Buyers who meet the maximum household income requirements.
-If a Buyer is still not able to produce the minimum allowable down-payment of 3.5% for most of these programs, they will have to wait to purchase until they save the down-payment.
-One solution for both of these challenges is the Lease Option Purchase.
+If a Buyer is still not able to produce the minimum allowable down-payment of 3.5% for most of these programs, they still have an option.
+While they do have to wait to purchase until they save the down-payment, a Buyer can lease a property before they buy, also known as a Lease Option Purchase.
+Learn more by reading my post, What is a Lease Option?

-To find out more about Residential purchasing, visit my Blog category, Residential.
-If you are a new Buyer and are seeking representation, guidance, and support with your purchase and would like to create an Investing Plan & Strategy, contact me today at 310-383-7393 or firstname.lastname@example.org.
+To find out more about Residential purchasing, visit my Blog .
+If you are a new Buyer and are seeking representation, guidance, and support with your purchase and would like to create an Investing Plan & Strategy, Book a Call Book a Zoom Call today for a Buyer Consultation.

 Residential Real Estate Tip